doihavearealname/doihavearealname/README.md

 i don't really want to share my info, so just call me by the name of the character I'm cosplaying

-INFP , melancholic any pronouns . you can just use the pronouns of the character I'm cosplaying or she/her
+INFP , any pronouns . you can just use the pronouns of the character I'm cosplaying or she/her

 MAIN FANDOMS : hsr, gi, okegom, yttd, danganronpa, fnaf, undertale and maybe some others too